web analytics

 History

-The Oklahoma Engineering Foundation was founded in 1975 by the Oklahoma Society of Professional Engineers.
+The Oklahoma Engineering Foundation was incorporated in 1976 by the Oklahoma Society of Professional Engineers.
 With the support of the engineering community, OEF built the Oklahoma Engineering Center.
 Since 1979, the Center has remained the hub of engineer activity in Oklahoma, housing the Oklahoma Society of Professional Engineers; the Oklahoma Engineering Foundation; the American Council of Engineering Companies; the Oklahoma Board of Architects and Landscape Architects, and the Oklahoma State Board of Licensure for Professional Engineers and Land Surveyors.

 In the 2000s, OEF sold the Center to the Oklahoma State Board of Licensure for Professional Engineers and Land Surveyors, remaining in house as a tenant.
 All profits from the sale were invested in the Oklahoma College Engineering Scholarship Endowment with the Oklahoma City Community Foundation.